How Online Guardian works

 If you’ve been using online banking for a while, you probably already have your challenge questions set up – and we brought them across during the move from Original Online Banking to Westpac One®.

 You can also choose to register your mobile number to receive verification codes by text message, which you’ve probably already done too if you’ve been using online banking for a while.
-If you haven’t, simply register your number in Original Online Banking rather than Westpac One.
+If you haven’t, simply register your number in Westpac One.
 Although we strongly recommend registering your mobile number, it won’t be a mandatory requirement for standard online banking functions.

 Reviewing your challenge questions